KCreate/stackvm/design/semantic.md

 | `flags`        | Flags register      |

 - `ip` holds a pointer to the current instruction
-- `sp` holds a pointer to the first byte above the stack
+- `sp` holds a pointer to the top-most item on the stack
 - `fp` holds a pointer to the base of the current stack-frame
 - `flags` each bit is a specific flag that can be set by other instructions